SkaarFacee/habit/README.md

 # 🚀 Habit Tracker & AI-Powered Task Categorizer

-This project is a powerful command-line interface (CLI) tool designed to help you track and categorize your Google Tasks using the power of Artificial Intelligence.
+This project helps you track and categorize your Google Tasks using AI.
+It started as a command-line tool and now includes a **Flutter-based mobile app** to visualize your productivity and habits on the go.
 It integrates with Google Tasks to fetch your daily activities, leverages Large Language Models (LLMs) to automatically categorize them, and provides a visual heatmap to help you understand your productivity and habits over time.

+## 📱 The Habit Tracker App

+We now have a sleek and intuitive mobile application built with Flutter that brings your habit tracking to your fingertips.
+The app provides a beautiful interface to visualize your categorized tasks and gain insights into your daily routines.

+**Key Features of the App:**

+*   **Stunning Visualizations**: A beautiful, interactive heatmap of your daily activities.
+*   **Dynamic Theming**: Dark and light mode support.
+*   **Cross-Platform**: Built with Flutter for a consistent experience on both Android and iOS (iOS is WIP).

+*(Add screenshots of the app here)*

 ## ✨ Motivation

 In today's fast-paced world, understanding how we spend our time and what types of tasks dominate our days is crucial for personal growth and productivity.
 This tool aims to provide insights into your daily habits by:

 *   **Automating Task Analysis**: Eliminating the manual effort of categorizing tasks.
-*   **Visualizing Activity**: Offering a clear, at-a-glance overview of your work, play, and health activities.
+*   **Visualizing Activity**: Offering a clear, at-a-glance overview of your work, play, and health activities through both a CLI and a mobile app.
 *   **Promoting Self-Awareness**: Helping you identify patterns, balance your efforts, and make informed decisions about your time allocation.

 ## 🌟 Features

 *   **Google Tasks Integration**: Seamlessly connects with your Google Tasks account to retrieve your task lists and individual tasks.
 *   **AI-Powered Task Categorization**: Utilizes advanced Large Language Models (LLMs) such as Google Gemini (with optional support for OpenAI models) to automatically classify your tasks into predefined categories (e.g., Work, Play, Health) and assign a difficulty level (EASY, MEDIUM, HARD).
-This intelligent categorization provides deeper insights into your task load.
+*   **Flutter Mobile App**: A dedicated mobile application to visualize your productivity heatmap.
 *   **Comprehensive CLI Interface**:
-    *   `--setup` (`-s`): Guides you through the initial configuration process, including setting up Google API credentials and LLM API keys.
+    *   `--setup` (`-s`): Guides you through the initial configuration process.
-    *   `--list` (`-l`): Displays all your currently tracked Google Task lists and the tasks within them, enriched with AI-generated categories and difficulty.
+    *   `--list` (`-l`): Displays all your tracked Google Task lists and tasks.
-    *   `--add` (`-a`): Allows you to easily add new Google Task lists to be tracked by the application.
+    *   `--add` (`-a`): Adds new Google Task lists to be tracked.
-*   **Interactive Activity Heatmap**: Generates a visually engaging HTML heatmap (similar to GitHub contribution graphs) that represents your daily activity.
-Each day is colored based on the dominant task category and intensity, providing a quick overview of your productivity trends.
-*   **Persistent Data Storage**: All categorized task data is securely stored in Google Firebase Firestore, allowing for historical tracking, analysis, and future enhancements.
+*   **Persistent Data Storage**: All categorized task data is securely stored in Google Firebase Firestore.

 ## 🛠️ Tech Stack

+*   **Mobile App**: Flutter, Dart
 *   **Backend**: Python
 *   **Task Management**: Google Tasks API
 *   **Artificial Intelligence**: Google Generative AI (Gemini), OpenAI API (optional)
 *   **Database**: Google Firebase Firestore
 *   **Authentication**: Google OAuth2
-*   **Frontend (Visualization)**: HTML, CSS, JavaScript (for the standalone heatmap)

 ## 🚀 Getting Started

 ### Prerequisites

-Before you begin, ensure you have the following installed:

 *   Python 3.x
 *   Git
 *   A Google Cloud Platform (GCP) account
 *   A Firebase project
 *   An API key for Google Gemini (or OpenAI, if preferred)
+*   Flutter SDK (for mobile app development)

-### Installation
+### Installation & Setup

+#### Backend (CLI Tool)

 1.  **Clone the repository**:
     ```bash